MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 Enable rooms for this feature on Teams panels under **Settings** > **Device settings** > **Teams Admin Settings** > **Meeting** > turn on **Release room if no one checks in** and set **Release after**.

-When you initially [download the Panels app from the Microsoft Teams admin center](/microsoftteams/devices/remote-update) that has multi-panel check-in support, allow 48 hours for the feature to become available.
-Additionally, when you download the Panels app, it overrides the automatic release setting configured in Exchange through the `Set-CalendarProcessing` cmdlet for the room if it were configured previously.
+When you initially [download the Panels app from Microsoft Teams admin center](/microsoftteams/devices/remote-update) that has multi-panel check-in support, allow 48 hours for the feature to become available.
+Additionally, when you download the Panels app, it overrides the auto release setting configured in Exchange through the `Set-CalendarProcessing` cmdlet for the room if it were configured previously.

 <!-- If you adjust the settings for a room that has meetings scheduled over the following 48 hours and no one attends the meeting in the room, the Auto Release feature doesn't release the room.